-While there are federal and state regulations in place to help protect workers from injury or falling ill from being on the job, millions of Americans still face some kind of nonfatal work injury every year.
-Millions of workplace injuries occur each year, according to the U.S. Bureau of Labor Statistics, which found at least 892,270 have resulted in a worker needing to be out of work for some period of time in 2017.
+While there are federal and state regulations in place to help protect workers from injury or falling ill due to the work environment, millions of Americans still face some kind of nonfatal work injury every year.
+The U.S. Bureau of Labor Statistics found 892,270 workplace injuries that resulted in lost work hours for some period of time in 2017.

 Why People File Workplace Injury Lawsuits

 Common Workplace Injuries

-Injuries or illnesses because of exposure at work vary greatly in severity, which also impacts how workers may be eligible to file a workers’ compensation claim or file a lawsuit.
-While some of the common types of injuries may only cause minimal damage and require no days out of work, like cuts or abrasions from operating a certain piece of equipment, records show that across industries these workplace accidents can result in permanent disability or even fatality.
+The severity of a work related injury or illness may impact a worker’s eligibility for filing a workers’ compensation claim or lawsuit.
+Some common types of injuries may only cause minimal damage and require no days out of work, like cuts or abrasions from operating a certain piece of equipment.
+Other more serious workplace accidents can result in permanent disability or even fatality.

 Employers reported about 5,190 fatal workplace accidents in 2016, with the majority of these instances among workers aged 45 – 64.
-This data shows a 7% increase in workplace fatalities from 2015, marking the third consecutive annual increase in work-related deaths and the highest fatality rate since 2010.
+This data shows a 7% increase in workplace fatalities from 2015, marking the third consecutive annual increase in work-related deaths.
+It was also the highest fatality rate since 2010.

 What to Do After a Workplace Injury

-If you have suffered an injury at work, there are a number of steps you should take to make your employer aware of the accident, and also help protect any legal claim you may want to make to help cover potential medical expenses and lost wages.
+If you have suffered an injury at work, there are a number of steps you should take.
+They will make your employer aware of the accident and help protect any legal claim you may make to help cover medical expenses and lost wages.